rizkybaihaqy/rizkybaihaqy.github.io/readme.md

 #### Desktop Icons

-Use `nav` tag for better semantic if the icons is used for navigating window and not a content itself.
+If the icons are used for navigation rather than as content, it is recommended to wrap them in a `nav` tag for better semantic structure.

 ```html
 <nav>...</nav>